HeardLibrary/digital-scholarship/host/wikidata/wg.md

 The Wikidata Working Group is working group of the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/).
 This new group is starting up for the first time in the fall of 2019.

+As a project this semester, we are going to upload Vanderbilt researcher information and publications to [Wikidata](https://www.wikidata.org/) so that it can be visualized using [Scholia](https://tools.wmflabs.org/scholia/).
+All sessions are intended to be hands-on, so please bring a laptop.

 ## Venue and time